All About It

 What carriage will I be in?

-The tickets indicate the carriage in which you will begin the journey.
+Your ticket will indicate the carriage in which you will begin the journey.
+Everyone swaps carriages at each platform stop.

 The carriage orders are as follows: